Bellerophon at Foxfield, July 2008

 Boiler pressure 120 psi (originally), 160 psi (currently)

 Coal capacity 2 1/2 tons Bellerophon Photo Page

-CURRENT STATUS: Available for use.
+CURRENT STATUS: Awaiting 10 year overhaul.
 Based at Foxfield Railway

 Bellerophon was one of six almost identical locomotives built for the Haydock Collieries between 1868 and 1887, Bellerophon herself being completed in 1874.
 Unusually for the time the locomotives had outside motion and a further revolutionary aspect was the use of piston valves, nearly two decades before this type of valve gear is generally recognised as being in use.
 Bellerophon, being the only survivor of the class, is therefore unique, not only for having Stephenson/Gooch valve gear but because she is the last of the only six engines ever built at the Haydock Foundry.